-Larry and Friends: An Illustrated Ode to Immigration, Diversity, Friendship, and Acceptance
+Larry and Friends: An Illustrated Ode to Immigration, Diversity, Otherness, and Kindness

 A charming celebration of camaraderie across cultures.